hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 ### 10.2.
 Arrow Functions

-There's no declaration syntax for arrow functions; arrow functions are always function expressions.
+There's no declaration syntax for arrow functions; *arrow functions are always function expressions*.
 That means that we often pass them around or assign them to variables or properties.
 Also, *arrow functions are always anonymous*: there's no way to define a named arrow function.
 Arrow functions are either immediately invoked, assigned to variables or properties, or passed around as arguments and return values.

 ### 10.3 First-Class Functions